the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 There may be some confusion about when to use `getBy` or the `queryBy` search variants.
 As a rule of thumb, use `getBy` for single elements, and `getAllBy` for multiple elements.
 If you are checking for elements that aren't present, use `queryBy` (or `queryAllBy`).
 In this code, I preferred using `queryBy` for the sake of alignment and readability.

 Now we know the initial data fetching works for our App component, so we can move to testing user interactions.
 We have only tested user actions in the child components thus far, by firing events without any state and side-effect.
 Next, we'll remove an item from the list after the data has been fetched successfully.
-Since the item with "Jordan Walke" is the first rendered item in the list, it gets removed if we click the first "Dismiss" button:
+Since the item with "Jordan Walke" is the first rendered item in the list, it gets removed if we click the first "Dismiss"-button:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~